andrewsudardjo/EmployeeLeave/README.md

 ```

-6. then in mySQL we need to create a user . we can do so by entering the MYSQL query,
+6. Then in mySQL we need to create a user . we can do so by entering the MYSQL query,
 ```
    mysql;
    CREATE USER myapp IDENTIFIED BY '1234';

 ```
-7.then we create a database named mydb
+7.Then we create a database named mydb
 ```
   CREATE DATABASE mydb;
    exit;